civol/HDLRuby/README.md

 puts "#{clk_count} clocks"
 ```

-With this alternative execution method, storing the sequencer in a Ruby variable is no longer necessary.
-The execution can be started exactly as in hardware, and also from another sequencer.
-For example, in the following code, the execution of the second sequencer is controlled by the first one.
+In this mode, you don’t need to store the sequencer in a Ruby variable.
+Execution begins just like in hardware, and the sequencer can also be triggered from another sequencer.

+__Controlling One Sequencer from Another__

+The example below shows two sequencers, where the first sequencer controls the start of the second by setting the `start1` signal to `1`:

 ```ruby
 [1].inner :start0, :start1